The ExoMol database: molecular line lists for exoplanet and other hot atmospheres: Data Structures

 \subsection{$k$-coefficients file}

 $k$-coefficients are provided by ExoMol in files with the extension \texttt{.kcoef}.
 The format of this file is described in Table~\ref{tab:kcoef}.
 The $k$-coefficients are provided in $N_{\rm bins}$ wavelength bins spanning a specified wavelength range $\lambda_{\rm min}$ to $\lambda_{\rm max}$.
 The spacing between the bin centers is $\Delta\lambda$ while each bin is $\delta\lambda$ wide.
-Clearly, for the case that the bins do not overlap $\Delta\lambda = \delta\lambda$.
-Each bin contains $N_g$ values of $k$ corresponding to the $g$-ordinate values (which will be an increasing sequence of $k$-coefficients).
+Clearly, for the case that the bins do not overlap $\Delta\lambda =\delta\lambda$.
+Each bin contains $N_g$ values of $k$ corresponding to the $g$-ordinate values (which will be an increasing sequence of $k$-coefficients); the corresponding Gaussian weights, $w$, are also given.

 Figure \ref{tab:kcoef_example} gives an example of a $k$-coefficient file for water.

 \SaveVerb{term}|1H2-16O__BT2__0-30000__296K__0.01.kcoef|